mathews225/OctoPrint-Enclosure2/README.md

 For temperature control you can enable automatically starting up the temperature control once the print starts with a set temperature.

-Outputs are meant to control anything, lights, locker, extra enclosure fans etc...
+Outputs are meant to control anything, lights, locker, extra enclosure2 fans etc...
 You can even use a PowerSwitch Tail II and completely shut down your printer after the print job is done.
 You can add delays and automatically start and shutdown the GPIO.

 Inputs have basically three different types: